CivicDataLab/project-scadl/docs/steps-process-weekly-dataset.md

 7. After running the [create_complaints_dataset.R](../scripts/create_complaints_dataset.R), the data folder will have three csv files - `raw_data_sheet`, `processed_data_sheet` & `appended_data_sheet`
 8. Upload the `appended_data_sheet` on google drive in the weekly analysis folder

+## Steps to process overall word counts

+Two word count csv files are needed as per the addresses given in the weekly complaints file:

+1. `Overall` - This file contains word counts for selected complaint categories but across all wards.
+2. `For selected wards` - This file contains word counts for selected categories and selected wards.

+To generate `Overall` word counts, run the script [highlight_complaint_areas.R](../scripts/highlight_complaint_areas.R).
+This will create a csv file `overall_word_counts`.
+This file will be uploaded on google drive in the weekly analysis folder.

+The word count file for selected wards is generated using the [wordmap.R](../scripts/wordmap.R) script.
+This will create a csv file `word_counts.csv`.
+This file will be uploaded on google drive in the weekly analysis folder.

 ## Steps to calculate ward ranks from complaints dataset

 1. Run [create_ward_ranks.R](../scripts/create_ward_ranks.R)